bishalr0y/workout-tracker/README.md

 <h2>Workout-Tracker 💪</h2>
-This is an workout tracker web application 💪 which is made with MERN stack.
+This is a workout tracker web application 💪 that is made with MERN stack.
 The node.js backend consists of all of the CRUD features using MongoDB as the database.
-The frontend consits of adding and deleting workouts that uses React Context for global state management ⚛️
+The frontend consits of adding and deleting workouts that use React Context for global state management ⚛️
 <br>